-Get Your Free Office Lighting Design
+Get Your Free Office Lighting Layout Plan

-What Goes Into Successful Office Lighting Design?
+What Goes into Successful Office Lighting Design?

-How Do You Layout LED 2×4 Light Fixtures In an Office?
+How Do You Layout LED 2×4 Light Fixtures in an Office?

 How Many Lumens Do You Need for Office Lighting?

 Some people think of lighting in terms of lumens per square foot.
-1 lumen per square foot is the same as 1 foot candle.
-So, in practical terms, 30 lumens per square foot is the same as 30 foot candles.
+1 lumen per square foot is the same as 1-foot candle.
+So, in practical terms, 30 lumens per square foot is the same as 30-foot candles.

-How Many Foot Candles Is Ideal for Office Lighting?
+How Many Foot Candles is Ideal for Office Lighting?

 Offices can vary from room to room and application to application, but a level of 30 to 50-foot candles is most common in terms of lighting levels for offices.
 For reception areas, less bright light is needed.